Last Updated on March 18, 2023 by Best Vlogging Camera

 Research the keywords

-Consider this, you found many keywords search results, now how to filter through them.
+Consider this, you found many keyword search results, and now how to filter through them.
 This is where the Keyword difficulty factor comes into play.
 You might get many video title ideas but not every one of them will agree with your keyword search results.
 Using Google search operators, you can find the difficulty of any specific keyword on YouTube.
 And how do you do that?
-Just type in
+Just type in.

 Title, Description, and Tags Optimization

 Now that you are done with the first step of choosing your keywords comes the next tip for vlogging.
-And that is the time that you use it wisely in your title description and tags.
-A useful tip would be not to overuse the keywords.
+And you use it wisely in your title description and tags.
+A useful tip would be not to overuse keywords.
 Let it take its natural course.

 Other than using the keyword at the beginning of the title you should also make sure that the title for your video should entice the user’s curiosity.
 The video title idea has a major effect on the Click Through Rate (CTR) on YouTube.
 So, the higher the CTR, the higher your video will rank on the channel.